BrunoFelalaga/penOCR/README.md

 ## Further Improvements
+- Add more export options beyond Google Keep
 - Fix the double 'back' buttons in ContentView.
     - Application designed to keep floating 'back' button instead of the navigation 'back' button
-- Inlcude speech to text transcription for an even more seamless note-taking and record keeping
+- Inlcude speech-to-text transcription to accomodate speech for note-taking.
+    - This would give a more seamless and well integrated note-taking and documenting experience
 - Organize transition betweeen views more efficiently and smoothly
 - Include options for user to control styles and themes
 - Improve cropping, zooming  and focus features